sorskoot/RosieBot/commands.md

 !song | Shows info on the current song playing
 !beer | What beer is Sorskoot drinking today
 !project | What is Sorskoot working on today
+!theme | Get the link to the theme Sorskoot is using in VsCode

 ## sound fx